composablesys/collabs/docs/src/advanced/events.md

   "Change" events, or refresh your Collab-specific display on its children's "Change" events.

 See [`CollabEventsRecord`](../api/collabs/interfaces/CollabEventsRecord) for guidelines on what events to include.
-Note that each of our interfaces (`CSet`, etc.) has a corresponding events records that you must extend if you are implementing that interface; you should then emit those events.
+Note that each of our interfaces (`ISet`, etc.) has a corresponding events records that you must extend if you are implementing that interface; you should then emit those events.

 > **Aside:** For custom types that you only plan to use in your own application, you may not need to emit events.
 It can be easier to just listen on events dispatched by internal `Collab`s, or to just listen on `Runtime`'s "Change" event.